jamesbontempo/node-dataset/README.md

 ```

 ### count
-The `count` method returns the number of records in the current DataSet
+The `count` method returns the number of records in the current `DataSet`.

 Example:
 ```js